hyperledger-solang/solang/docs/language/contracts.rst

       }
   }

-In Substrate, constructor can optionally have a name and may have any number of arguments.
+A constructor can have any number of arguments.
+In Substrate, it may have a name.
+The constructor name is only used to represent it in the metadata.
-If a constructor has arguments, then when the contract is deployed then those arguments must be supplied.
+If a constructor has arguments, those arguments must be supplied when the contract is deployed.

 If a contract is expected to hold receive value on instantiation, the constructor should be declared ``payable``.